Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 ![image](images/Scenarios/defaultScenario.png)

-In our default scenario there are 4 hosts and 4 switches, two slices
+In the default scenario there are 4 hosts and 4 switches.
+Two slices are active:
 - Upper slice with H1 and H4 using a 10 Mbps link
 - Bottom slice with H2 and H% using a 10 Mbps link